strawlab/strand-braid/README.md

 ## License

-rust-cam is developed by Prof. Dr. Andrew Straw at the University of Freiburg, Germany.
+This software is developed by Prof. Dr. Andrew Straw at the University of Freiburg, Germany.

-This software is distributable under the terms of the AGPL.
+This open-source software is distributable under the terms of the Affero General Public License v1.0 only.
+See LICENSE.txt for more details.